 Sign up NOW

-Summer Camp sessions are held from June to August (with older kid session just in June).
+Summer Camp sessions are held from June to August (with older kid session in June and July).
 Space is limited–they host small camp groups so everyone gets the attention they need.

 Camp Magic House